 - Zettai Karen Children.
 Before the Time Skip, the main heroines are 10 and look 10, but afterwards, they're 12 and look more 15-16.

 - Wandering Son has a few characters, mostly Doi and Chiba (especially Chiba).
-The latter did look like a ten - eleven year old at first, but starting around volume 4 her appearance became more of a mid-aged teenager.
-It matches her mature, and angsty personality, too.
+The latter did look like a ten to eleven year old at first, but starting around volume 4 her appearance became more of a mid-aged teenager.
+It matches her personality change.

-- The predecessor to the manga, Shikii no Junin, relied heavily on Artistic Age.
+- The predecessor to Wandering Son, Shikii no Junin, relied heavily on Artistic Age.
 The characters can't be older then 11, but they all look like they're at least 16.
-It doesn't help that with Art Evolution, whenever Shimura draws the protagonists in her Wandering Son styles, he looks like his actual age (and a lot like Nitori).
+It doesn't help that with Art Evolution, whenever Shimura draws the protagonists in her later styles he looks like his actual age (and a lot like Nitori).

 - Eyeshield 21's characters have appearances based on their personality, maturity, or whatever their shtick is, despite all of them being around the same age (15-18).
 The series is very self-aware, however, and never fails to lampshade how absurd some of the characters look.

 - The main protagonist of Only Yesterday looks 40-50 years old sometimes, because of the lines on her face and her homeliness.
 This is to emphasize her Christmas Cake status.
-The characters' actual age?
+Her actual age?
 28 years old.

 - Pretty much all Western comics, especially Marvel and DC.
 Characters who are supposed to be in their early- or mid-teens are regularly drawn with the musculature and...endowments of someone much older.
 This is so pervasive that listing the exceptions would be easier.